bashexplode/Invoke-LateralMovement/README.md

 A tool for novice pentesters that are not familiar with built-in Windows commands.

 #### Description:
-Wrapper to run a single command on multiple machines via wmic or DCOM with a single set of user credentials, this script can also perform procdump, perform Out-Minidump, or perform Invoke-Mimikatz -DumpCreds and pull the results to your machine from a single or multiple machines.
-This may be used to test a SOC or SIEM tool with multiple logins to machines.
+Wrapper to run a single command on multiple machines via wmic or DCOM with a single set of user credentials.
+This script can also perform procdump, perform Out-Minidump, or perform Invoke-Mimikatz -DumpCreds and pull the results to your machine from a single or multiple machines.
+This may be used to test a SOC or SIEM tool with multiple logins to multiple machines.

 YOU MUST HAVE procdump.exe ON YOUR LOCAL MACHINE TO USE THE -ProcDump SWITCH (https://download.sysinternals.com/files/Procdump.zip), if you have an internet connection -DownloadProcDump may be used.

 TO USE THE -InvMkatz OR -MKatz SWITCHES YOU MUST HAVE THE Invoke-Mimikatz.ps1 SCRIPT HOSTED ON A WEB SERVER (https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Invoke-Mimikatz.ps1).

 TO USE -MMCCommand you must currently be in a runas session as a user that has local admin on the remote host

 #### Usage: